dotCMS/com.dotcms.forcehttps/README.md

 # README

-This bundle programatically adds a url redirect rule that forces all traffic to HTTPS
+This bundle programatically adds a tucky redirect rule that forces all traffic to HTTPS

 ## How to build this example